-An application is also located in the Guidance Center or may be downladed until the April 5th deadline from the center’s website at www.hannasd.org/Page/2958.
+An application is also located in the Guidance Center or may be downladed below until the March 31st deadline.

 The purpose of our Alumni Scholarship Fund is to provide a monetary award to a deserving Susquehanna Township High School graduating senior accepted as an undergraduate in an accredited post-secondary institution such as a college/university or vocational/technical institute, commercial art school, school of nursing, etc.

 1. Applicant must be a graduating high school senior in the year of the award.

 2. Applicant must be accepted at a post-secondary institution (college/university or vocational/technical institute, commercial art school, school of nursing, etc…) as a freshman in the coming academic year.

 3. Applicant must demonstrate strong leadership qualities and have been involved in sustained Community and Personal activities, at a minimum of one year.

 Jaylinne, daughter of Vladimir and Erica Rijo, will attend Messiah College where she plans on studying Biomedical Engineering.
 Jaylinne is proud to be a first-generation college student.
 She hopes to continue playing tennis while at Messiah College and become a member of the Society of Women Engineers and Latinx Club.